kaiachain/kaia/kaiax/supply/README.md

 ## Persistent schema

-- `SupplyCheckpoint(num)`: Stores the AccReward up to block `num`.
+- `AccReward(num)`: Stores the AccReward up to block `num`.
 Periodically committed to the database.
   ```
   "supplyCheckpoint" || Uint64BE(num) => RLP([Minted.Bytes(), BurntFee.Bytes()])
   ```
-- `lastSupplyCheckpointNumber`: The largest block number where the SupplyCheckpoint is stored.
+- `LastAccRewardNumber()`: The highest block number where the AccReward is stored.
   ```
   "lastSupplyCheckpointNumber" => Uint64BE(num)
   ```
+- Note that the schema keys have "supplyCheckpoint" for backward compatibility.

 ## In-memory structures